cherevik/AnyCRM/README.md

 A simple, self-contained CRM application built with Python, FastAPI, SQLite, and AnyQuest.
 Perfect for learning how to integrate AI agents into a business application so that the application can invoke AI agents and agents can use services provided by the application.

+In this particular example, the CRM application calls an enrichment AI agent to enrich account information, and the agent calls the CRM application to retrieve and save account information in the database.

 ![AnyCRM Architecture](architecture.png)

 ## Features